-The question of whether your association should offer a certification program is tremendous in terms of scope – there are many areas that need to be discussed.
+The question of whether your association should offer a certification program is tremendous in terms of scope.
+There are many areas that need to be discussed.

 However, there is a quick test that can be applied to see if it seems to make sense.
 Ask this question: Could a consumer/employer fairly judge the merit of a person/company in the given industry without the association certification?